-The second verse that keeps cropping up in my life, follows on the heels of verse 11, is Psalm 27:13:
+The second verse that keeps cropping up in my life is Psalm 27:13:

 I have been meditating on this for a long time, have caught myself singing it to myself: “I will remain confident in this, I will see the goodness of the Lord.”
 Because I need to believe, even though it is not a reality in my heart, that I will see the goodness of the Lord in this year and I will “yet” praise Him.

-For those of you that are facing the next year, looking at the same (whatever it is) as last year, who feel downcast in your souls, disturbed and slightly at a loss as to where your passion for a new year has disappeared to, I say: (Psalm 27:14)
+For those of you that are facing the future, looking at the same (whatever it is) as before, who feel downcast in your souls, disturbed and slightly at a loss as to where your passion for a God-given future has disappeared to, I say: (Psalm 27:14)

 Wait for the Lord: be strong and take heart and wait for the Lord.

-Father, help me to look to you and not the year ahead.
+Father, help me to look to you and not the future.
 Help me to trust in the goodness of Your heart and not my circumstances.
-Help me to look with eyes of faith at the future year and develop an expectant heart.
+Help me to look with eyes of faith at the future years and develop an expectant heart.
 Give me courage, let me not shrink back in fear, but help me to remain confident in YOU.